rgommezz/react-native-offline/README.md

 `pingInBackground`: whether or not to check connectivity when app isn't in the foreground.
 Defaults to `false`.

 `httpMethod`: http method used to ping the server.
 Supports HEAD or OPTIONS.
 Defaults to `HEAD`.

+`customHeaders`: optional custom headers to add for ping request.

 ##### Usage
 ```js